mooresea/chikv-colombia-emod/README.md

 The inputs folder contains the department-level time series of weekly reported chikungunya cases from the start of the epidemic through week 2 of 2016.

 The Rscripts folder contains R scripts used to analyze model output.

+Output data from simulations is too large to post on github (>20 GB), but is available upon request to corresponding authors of Moore et al. 2018.